laxmankrishnamurti/JAVA/README.md

   Contains miscellaneous project settings such as the JDK version, language level, code style, and other global project preferences.

 - **`modules.xml`**
-  This file defines the modules in your project, their content roots, dependencies, and related configurations.
-If you're working on a multi-module project, it keeps track of different modules and their relationships.
+  This file defines the modules in our project, their content roots, dependencies, and related configurations.
+If we're working on a multi-module project, it keeps track of different modules and their relationships.

 - **`vcs.xml`**
   Stores version control settings, such as the type of VCS (e.g., Git, SVN) used in the project, the repository URL, and any relevant settings for tracking changes.